 Full TitleA Phase I Trial of T-Lymphocytes Genetically Targeted to the B-Cell Specific Antigen CD19 in Pediatric and Young Adult Patients with relapsed B-Cell Acute Lymphoblastic Leukemia

 Patients with B-cell acute lymphoblastic leukemia (B-ALL) that has returned after initial treatment have a limited number of treatment options.
 The goal of this study is to assess the safety of a new therapy that can be given to pediatric and young adult patients with B-ALL that has returned despite prior therapy.

 The investigational therapy uses T cells (a type of white blood cell) that have been removed from the patient and genetically modified in the laboratory to recognize a protein on leukemia cells called CD19.
 The modified T cells are returned to the patient, and it is hoped that they will find and kill leukemia cells.
+This approach is a form of immunotherapy.
 T cells altered in this way were shown to be capable of killing B-cell cancers in laboratory studies and in adults with B-cell ALL that has returned after chemotherapy.

 - Patients must have CD19-positive B-ALL that has returned or persisted despite prior therapy.